z-y-n/unfolding-ai/slides.md

     - The initial curve is your prompt
     - curve is grown by iteratively adding 1 more point to the curve (autoregressive inference)
     - The "grown" part of the curve is ChatGPT's response
-- The shape of the curve is controled by the creases of the NN "origami"
+- Curve's growth is guided by wrinkles on a high dimensional NN "origami"

 [Play!](viz/12-autoregressive3d.html)